westurner/scipy-lecture-notes/advanced/scikit-learn/index.rst

     >>> lasso.alpha # doctest: +ELLIPSIS
     0.013...

-These estimators are called similarly to their counterparts, with 'CV' appended to their name.
+These estimators are named similarly to their counterparts, with 'CV' appended to their name.

 .. topic:: **Exercise**